 After arriving at Eden you will go through the Visitor Centre and step out onto the viewing platform where you will be presented with the spectacle that is Eden.
 The breathtaking landscape encircles the Biomes, giant stage and the Core, our unique copper roofed building.
 The more you look the more you see.
 As you explore you will be tantalised by the colours, shapes and patterns that present themselves!
 Eden is a living project that will be different every time you come.

-Listen to the roar of the waterfall in the Rainforest Biome, or see if you can identify some of the British birds that have made the Outdoor Garden their home.
+Listen to the roar of the waterfall in the Rainforest Biome, or see if you can identify some of the British birds that have made the Outdoor Gardens their home.
 Every summer Eden puts on the Eden Sessions, a series of outdoor concerts; come and experience the joy of music in the magical setting of Eden.

 Take in the rich smell of nature decomposing in the Rainforest Biome and the dry fragrance in the Mediterranean Biome.
 Outside you will find a range of heady scents through the garden of flowers, lilies, sweet peas and many more!